 Styles change, but homes don’t.
 When you purchase an older investment property, it can seem like the house needs a complete design overhaul to appeal to modern buyers, even if the quality is still great.
 Fortunately, there are simple ways to revamp your fix and flip project and save big bucks while maintaining the original character.

 Older homes are often built with great, long-lasting materials like hardwood floors, sturdy wooden doors, brick walls, and strong vinyl tile.
 Just because a home is out of style doesn’t mean you need to replace all of its outdated features.
 Spend your cash on the things that must be fixed, like old appliances, roof damages, and structural improvements.
-Take advantage of these paint hacks to revitalize an old home without completely re-outfitting it.
+Take advantage of these tricks to flipping houses and painting hacks to revitalize an old home without completely re-outfitting it.

 The first step to any major rehab project is repainting the walls.
 Modern buyers aren’t interested in 70s yellows or 80s pinks.
 Today, buyers lean toward light, bright whites and grays.
 Since walls need to be repainted every three to four years, your investment probably needs a fresh coat anyway, so choosing a modern color won’t cost you any extra.